lsst-dm/dm_dev_guide/services/batch.rst

 Slurm: Overview
 ---------------

-The ``Slurm Cluster`` is a cluster of servers run by NCSA for Rubin Observatory DM development work.
+The **Slurm Cluster** is a cluster of servers run by NCSA for Rubin DM development work.
 It uses `Slurm <https://slurm.schedmd.com/overview.html>`_ for scheduling and resource management.

-Submit nodes for the ``Slurm Cluster`` are listed above at :ref:`batch-overview`.
+Submit nodes for the **Slurm Cluster** are listed above at :ref:`batch-overview`.
 Users can submit jobs to Slurm from any of the submit nodes.

-Users can view the compute resources available in the ``Slurm Cluster`` using commands such as ``sinfo -Nl``, ``scontrol show part``, and ``scontrol show node``.
+Users can view the compute resources available in the **Slurm Cluster** using commands such as ``sinfo -Nl``, ``scontrol show part``, and ``scontrol show node``.

-The nodes in the ``Slurm Cluster`` all have access to the :doc:`GPFS shared filesystem <storage>` (including /datasets, /home, /project, /scratch, /software).
+The nodes in the **Slurm Cluster** all have access to the :doc:`GPFS shared filesystem <storage>` (including /datasets, /home, /project, /scratch, /software).

 To report system issues, log into `LSST JIRA <https://jira.lsstcorp.org/>`_ and file a `JIRA ticket in the IT Helpdesk Support <https://ls.st/ihsticket>`_ project tagging NCSA as the responsible organization.

 SLURM: Job Submission
 ---------------------

 Documentation on using SLURM client commands and submitting jobs may be found at standard locations (e.g., a `quickstart guide <http://slurm.schedmd.com/quickstart.html>`_).
-In addition to the basic SLURM client commands, there are higher level tools that can serve to distribute jobs to a SLURM cluster, with one example being the combination of `pipe_drivers <https://github.com/lsst/pipe_drivers>`_ and `ctrl_pool <https://github.com/lsst/ctrl_pool>`_ within Rubin Observatory DM.
+In addition to the basic SLURM client commands, there are higher level tools that can serve to distribute jobs to a SLURM cluster, with one example being the combination of `pipe_drivers <https://github.com/lsst/pipe_drivers>`_ and `ctrl_pool <https://github.com/lsst/ctrl_pool>`_ within Rubin DM.
 There are also likely updated batch tools available for use with LSST pipelines (although some may be designed for use with HTCondor).
 For exhaustive documentation and specific use cases, we refer the user to such resources.

-On this page we display some simple examples for getting started with submitting jobs to the ``Slurm Cluster``.
+On this page we display some simple examples for getting started with submitting jobs to the **Slurm Cluster**.

-The ``Slurm Cluster`` is configured with 2 queues (partitions):
+The **Slurm Cluster** is configured with 2 queues (partitions):

    - **normal**: more nodes, no run time limit.
 For runs after your code is debugged.
 Default.
    - **debug**:  ~1-2 nodes, 30 min run time limit.
 For short testing & debugging runs.